Public Events

 Find out more about the Modern History Research Centre and explore forthcoming events.

-Dementia Q&A at the Theatre Royal Winchester 26 March 2025
+University events at the Winchester Theatre Royal Spring 2025

 Join health psychologist Dr Samuel Nyman and guests for a Q&A following The Nature of Forgetting at the Theatre Royal Winchester, a powerful piece by Theatre Re about what is left when memory is gone.